joelburget/joelburget.com/src/pages/claret.md

 * `hv`: horizontal-vertical: as many objects as possible should be placed on one line, and a new line begun when there is no more space, with an indentation of `i`
 * `hov`: horizontal-or-vertical: all objects should go on one line or they should be formatted vertically

-> The main limitation of Syn seems to b e in its inability to
+> The main limitation of Syn seems to be in its inability to
-> sensitive features such as user􏰄de􏰌ned in􏰌x op erators􏰆 Nor is it
+> sensitive features such as user-defined infix operators.
+Nor is it suitable for
-> guages that use formatting information such as indentation to
+> languages that use formatting information such as indentation to determine block
-> structure and the like􏰆
+> structure and the like.

 ## CLaReT